Prime Prep Academy: Founding and opening (2012)

 Prime Prep athletics had an initial setback in its first year when the program was unable to field an eligible football team based on the rules of the University Interscholastic League (UIL), which governs interscholastic activities of public schools (including charter schools) in Texas.
 It had recruited significant portions of existing championship teams and "league hopping" athletes.
-After the issues were worked out, the school had problems finding opponents for their football team.
+After the issues were worked out, the school had problems finding opponents for their football team, with Sanders unsuccessfully appealing to schools as far away as Oklahoma to schedule a game.
 Ultimately Prime Prep would withdraw from the UIL and participate as an independent program.